EmmanuelJeanBriand/getpoints/README.md

 ## The story

-This was inspired by the nice problem ["Volume of Vase" pedagogical activity](https://services.math.duke.edu/education/webfeatsII/gdrive/Team%20A/OurPage.htm) (about numerical integration).
-It can be used also to have students work with interpolation.
+This was inspired by the nice pedagogical activity ["Volume of Vase"](https://services.math.duke.edu/education/webfeatsII/gdrive/Team%20A/OurPage.htm) (about numerical integration).
+This update the tools for this cativity.
+It can also used to work on interpolation.

 ## Example

 Here is the screen capture of an example.

 <img src="screencapture.png" width=800>

+## Alternative

+The implementation `getpoints_tk.py` is an alternative using the modules *tk* and *pillow* instead of *ipywigets*,  *ipycanvas* and *imagesize*.